ChenyuanLiu92/ChenyuanLiu92/README.md

 👋 Hi, there!<br>
 <br>
 I'm Chenyuna Liu!
 I’m an M.Eng student at the University of the Chinese Academy of Sciences, and I received my B.Eng degree from Central South University.
-My research interests are in machine learning applications and embodied AI.

 ## 📄 Research Interest
 - 🤖 Embodied AI : I am passionate about building robot systems or intelligent agent that can perceive and understand the physical world.<br>